The Creative Writing ProgramsMS-A1730Hamline University1536 Hewitt AvenueSaint Paul, MN firstname.lastname@example.org

 A recipient of a NYFA Fellowship Award and a GAP Grant from Artist Trust, his work has appeared in numerous journals, including Passages North, Virginia Quarterly Review, North American Review, Tin House, Chattahoochee Review, and in anthologies such as Asian American Poetry: The Next Generation.
 He teaches at Western Washington University.

 [ section descriptions coming soon ]

 Rebecca McClanahan is a published author of creative nonfiction and poetry.
-Her tenth book, The Tribal Knot: A Memoir of Family, Community, and a Century of Change, is a multi-generational memoir published this year by Indiana University Press.
+Her tenth book, The Tribal Knot: A Memoir of Family, Community, and a Century of Change, is a multi-generational memoir published in 2013 by Indiana University Press.
 She has published a suite of essays, The Riddle Song and Other Rememberings, winner of the Glasgow Prize in nonfiction, and five books of poetry.
 Her three books of writing instruction include Word Painting: A Guide to Writing More Descriptively a text used in numerous creative writing programs.
 Her work has appeared in numerous anthologies and magazines, including The Best American Essays, The Best American Poetry, the Pushcart Prize anthology, Kenyon Review, Georgia Review, Boulevard, and Gettysburg Review.
 Her awards include the Carter Prize for the essay from Shenandoah, and literature fellowships from the New York Foundation for the Arts, the North Carolina Arts Council, and the MacDowell Colony.
 Besides serving on the MFA faculties of Queens University (Charlotte, N.C. ) and Rainier Writers Workshop (Tacoma, Wa), Rebecca McClanahan travels throughout the country to conduct readings, workshops, and writing residencies.

 Visit Rebecca McClanahan's website